 How to Use an iPad in Airplane Mode

-Flying somewhere with your iPad this summer?
+Flying somewhere with your iPad?
 You may need to learn about an important iOS feature called Airplane Mode.
-Turn this setting on, and your iPad will be compliant with federal regulations that prohibit the use of certain wireless technologies while the aircraft is flying.
+Turn this setting on, and your iPad may be compliant with regulations that prohibit the use of certain wireless technologies while the aircraft is flying.
 This tutorial provides a comprehensive look at Airplane Mode and how you can use an iPad on an aircraft.

 How to Enable Airplane Mode

 Depending on what part of the flight you’re in, you may need to enable Airplane Mode.
 Here’s how:

 Placing your finger on the top-right corner of the screen, pull down, as shown below.